Can You Overdose On CBD? Can you take too Much? Skip to content

 An overdose is when you've taken more than the recommended dosage of a compound, and if the signs of an overdose aren't adequately dealt with, it could lead to life-threatening conditions and even death.

-CBD oil is found to be non-toxic, but it is still possible to take very high doses of CBD and overdose.
+Both CBD gummies & CBD oil are found to be non-toxic, but it is still possible to take very high doses of CBD and overdose.
 You'd have to take a lot of it before starting to feel any unwanted side effects.

 When you overdose on CBD, you'll feel sick and uncomfortable, but in most instances won't threaten your life.